albassort/AVX-512-reST-community-docs/README.rst

 Gather
 ^^^^^^

 The reading counterpart to `Scatter`.
-These instructions take in values from many pointers.
+These Intrinsic take in values from many pointers.
 Generally slower than loadu

 Loadu
 ^^^^^
 The reading counterpart to `Loadu`.
-These instructions take in values from continuous address space, like arrays.
+These Intrinsic take in values from continuous address space, like arrays.
 Generally faster than Gather

 Insert
 ^^^^^^

-Inserts a given value into the given instruction, replacing the value at the given position
+Inserts a given value into the given Intrinsic, replacing the value at the given position

 Extract
 ^^^^^^^

-Removes an integer into the given instruction, writing the given value at the given position to a given address.
+Removes an integer into the given Intrinsic, writing the given value at the given position to a given address.

 Suffixes
 ~~~~~~~~

 epi
 ^^^
-"Extened Packed Integer".
+"Extended Packed Integer".
 Integer operations.

 epixxx
 ^^^^^^
-xxx indicates the size of the "EType", the Input type. `epi32` would indicate that the instruction operates upon 32 bit integers, in whatever lane size it uses.
+xxx indicates the size of the "EType" (the input type). `epi32` would indicate that the Intrinsic operates upon 32 bit integers, in whatever lane size it uses.

 ps, ph, pd
 ^^^^^^^^^^